radixdlt/scrypto-challenges/4-portfolio-management-yield-farming/indexer/README.md

 resim call-method $RADEX_COMPONENT add_liquidity 50000,$XRD
 ```

 7. Lets set some price for the Oracle component.
 Note the prices for Oracle2 are set slightly lower.
+We will use this to demonstrate an arbitrage trade.

 ```sh
 resim call-method $ORACLE1_COMPONENT set_price $BITCOIN 21300